RudyMartin/esp32/README.md

 **Includes starter code, schematics, and annotated walkthroughs** for 5 labs and 3 capstone-ready AI agents.

+---

+For inquiries about the upcoming book reach out to [Rudy Martin](https://nextshiftconsulting.com/)

 > Build your own intelligent agents.
 Make the ESP32 *think*.
 > Start with MCP — finish with mission-ready AI.